Canon 1D Mark II vs Nikon D7200

 Review summary: Canon 1D Mark II vs Nikon D7200

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Nikon D7200?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.